ESCOMP/CISM/tests/slab/README.md

 are derived in an unpublished manuscript by Dukowicz (2013).

-The original scripts, runSlab.py and plotSlab.py, were written by Matt Hoffman with support for Glen's n = 1.
+The original scripts, runSlab.py and plotSlab.py, were written by Matt Hoffman with support for n = 1.
 They came with warnings that the test is not supported.
 The test is now supported, and the scripts include some new features:

 * The user may specify any n >= 1 (not necessarily an integer).